iCardDirect/IPG-Mobile-SDK-iOS/README.md

 ...
 ```

+The SDK allows further configuration by using the existing settings.
+These are the options:
+  * Supported card networks – Allows you to determine the accepted card networks when using your app.
+The default value includes Visa, Visa Electron, MasterCard, Maestro and VPay.

 To be able to upload your project in TestFlight your archive's build would need to be built for certain architectures only.
 For that reason you should go to your project's target -> Build Phases -> New Run Script Phase and add the Run Script provided below: